Riya500-git/Taxtra/README.md

 ## Solution provided 🚀
 > Taxtra helps people to understand the basic difference between exemption and deductions by creating awareness.
-We are segregating exemption and ddeduction.
-Taxtra helps people to manage their tax.
-Taxtra analyses ones annual salary and then provides different personalised plans for deductions and exemptions to them, so they have to pay minimum or no tax.
-Taxtra abides all the rules and regulations stated by the Government of India.
-Taxtra also helps corporates to revise their salary structure and thus emloyees could get more in-hand salary without any change in the CTC 💰.
+We are segregating exemption and deduction.
+Taxtra helps people to manage their taxes.
+Taxtra analyses one annual salary and then provides different personalized plans for deductions and exemptions to them, so they have to pay minimum or no tax.
+Taxtra abides by all the rules and regulations stated by the Government of India.
+Taxtra also helps corporates to revise their salary structure and thus employees could get more in-hand salary without any change in the CTC 💰

 ## Built

-> HTML5, CSS3, JAVASCRIPT, NODE.JS
+> HTML5, CSS3, JAVASCRIPT, NODE.JS, TWILIO

  ## Challenges we ran into 💪